-A. The alarm installation company shall provide written and oral instructions to each of its alarm users in the proper use and operation of each alarm system(s).
-Such instructions shall specifically include all instructions necessary to turn the alarm system on and off and how to avoid false alarms.

-B. Alarm installation companies shall use only ANSI/SIA CP-01 listed alarm control panels on all new installations and panel replacements or upgrades.

-An alarm installation company shall not:

-(1) Install or activate automatic voice dialers;

-(2) Program an alarm system so that the alarm system is capable of sending one plus duress alarms.
-The alarm installation company shall remove the one plus duress alarm feature from alarm systems whenever an alarm technician is at the alarm site or otherwise accessing the panel for reprogramming purposes; or non-recessed button.

-(3) Program an alarm system to activate a holdup alarm, which is a single action,
+- A. Upon the effective date of this Ordinance, alarm installation companies shall establish an outreach program for their customers.
+Such outreach shall include written notification that the Alarm System Ordinance has been adopted; and a summary of the Ordinance, including the responsibilities and duties of alarm users. - B. The alarm installation company shall provide written and oral instructions to each of its alarm users in the proper use and operation of each alarm system(s).
+Such instructions shall specifically include all instructions necessary to turn the alarm system on and off and how to avoid false alarms. - C. Alarm installation companies shall use only ANSI/SIA CP-01 listed alarm control panels on all new installations and panel replacements or upgrades. - D. An alarm installation company shall not: - (1) Install or activate automatic voice dialers; - (2) Program an alarm system so that the alarm system is capable of sending one plus duress alarms.
+The alarm installation company shall remove the one plus duress alarm feature from alarm systems whenever an alarm technician is at the alarm site or otherwise accessing the panel for reprogramming purposes; or - (3) Program an alarm system to activate a holdup alarm, which is a single action, non-recessed button.

-D. After completion of the installation of an alarm system, an alarm installation company employee shall review with the alarm user the false alarm prevention checklist which shall be provided by the alarm administrator.

-E. An alarm installation company that purchases alarm system accounts from another alarm installation company shall notify the alarm users that the alarm users need to notify the alarm administrator that the alarm registration needs to be updated with the name of the new alarm installation company.

-F. Each alarm installation company shall designate one individual as the alarm response manager (ARM) for the company who will manage alarm related issues and act as the point of contact for the alarm administrator.
+- E. After completion of the installation of an alarm system, an alarm installation company employee shall review with the alarm user the false alarm prevention checklist which shall be provided by the alarm administrator. - F. An alarm installation company that purchases alarm system accounts from another alarm installation company shall notify the alarm users that the alarm users need to notify the alarm administrator that the alarm registration needs to be updated with the name of the new alarm installation company. - G. Each alarm installation company shall designate one individual as the alarm response manager (ARM) for the company who will manage alarm related issues and act as the point of contact for the alarm administrator.
 The ARM shall be knowledgeable of the general provisions of the Ordinance, as well as have the knowledge and authority to deal with false alarm issues and respond to requests from the alarm administrator.
-The name, phone number, and email address of the designated ARM shall be provided to the alarm administrator.

-G. Upon the effective date of this Ordinance, alarm installation companies shall provide the alarm administrator with an existing customer list in a format acceptable to the alarm administrator to assist the alarm administrator with creating tracking data.

-18 H. Alarm installation companies shall provide a monthly report to the alarm 19 administrator by the twenty-fifth day of the month listing all new alarm systems, which the alarm 20 installation company contracted to install during the previous month.
-Each report shall include at the 21 minimum the name, address and phone number of the alarm user and the address of the alarm site.
-22 Nothing in this Ordinance shall prohibit the use of such information for legitimate public safety 23 purposes.
-A fine in accordance with Section 20-5.14 SFCC 1987 for each monthly report that is 24 overdue shall be assessed to any alarm installation company that fails to provide this report by this 25 deadline.
+The name, phone number, and email address of the designated ARM shall be provided to the alarm administrator. - H. Upon the effective date of this Ordinance, alarm installation companies shall provide the alarm administrator with an existing customer list in a format acceptable to the alarm administrator to assist the alarm administrator with creating tracking data. - I. Alarm installation companies shall provide a monthly report to the alarm administrator by the twenty-fifth day of the month listing all new alarm systems, which the alarm installation company contracted to install during the previous month.
+Each report shall include at the minimum the name, address and phone number of the alarm user and the address of the alarm site.
+Nothing in this Ordinance shall prohibit the use of such information for legitimate public safety purposes.
+A fine in accordance with Section 20-5.14 SFCC 1987 for each monthly report that is overdue shall be assessed to any alarm installation company that fails to provide this report by this deadline. - J. Alarm installation companies shall assist the alarm administrator by providing the

-Alarm installation companies shall assist the alarm administrator by providing the L 2 initial alarm registration application to the alarm user and submit such registrations to the alarm 3 administrator within ten (10) days of the activation of an alarm system.